mathjax/MathJax-docs/server/preload.rst

 Lines 70 through 75 give the asynchronous code that must be used to get SRE up and running before typesetting can be done synchronously.
-This waits for SRE to set itself up, passing it the locale and modality needed for the languge specified as the second command-line argument to this script, then waits for SRE to be ready before startup up MathJax.
+This waits for SRE to set itself up, passing it the locale and modality needed for the language specified as the second command-line argument to this script, then waits for SRE to be ready before startup up MathJax.